-RADI 1100: Radiographic Film Processing: 2 credits
+RADI 1100: Radiographic Film Acquisition and Processing: 2 credits

 In this course, students will analyze procedures for radiographic image acquisition using automatic and digital processing systems as well as the components, principles, and functioning of each type of equipment.
 Additionally, they will examine basic concepts of radiographic film, image formation in automatic processing systems, computed radiology, and digital radiology.
 Likewise, students will evaluate tools used in image processing and factors influencing acquisition and visualization.
+This course includes the use of simulator.
 (Pre-requisites: RADI 1000)